aws/aws-sdk-js-v3/clients/client-wafv2/README.md

 <ul>
 <li>
 <p>For regional applications, you can use any of the endpoints in the list.
-A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AppSync GraphQL API, a Amazon Cognito user pool, or an App Runner service. </p>
+A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AppSync GraphQL API, an Amazon Cognito user pool, or an App Runner service. </p>
 </li>
 <li>
 <p>For Amazon CloudFront applications, you must use the API endpoint listed for